GregBaggings/PlaywrightPlayground/README.md

 # Playwright Playground

 ## Goal
-To have a unified framework that can cover both UI and API testing at the same time without the need to use multiple separate libraries and increased complexity.
+To have a unified framework with Playwright that can cover both UI and API testing at the same time without the need to use multiple separate libraries and increased complexity.